Metrics, quantization and registration in varifold spaces: Numerical considerations

+which only involves directional derivatives of the components of the function $F$ in the directions of $\tilde{q}$ and $\tilde{p}$.
+We then specifically approximate the above by centered finite difference

+for some small $\epsilon>0$, which only requires at each time $t$ two evaluations of the same function $F$ that appears in the forward reduced Hamiltonian equations.

+With the above approach to compute the gradient with respect to $p(0)$, the registration algorithm then consists of essentially the same steps as the aforementioned works:

-For the numerical ODE integration steps of lines 2 and 4, we use a standard RK4 scheme with regular time samples in $[0,1]$.
-The optimization update in line 6 follows the limited memory BFGS algorithm.
-One can take additional advantage of the dimensionality reduction provided by Proposition \ref{prop:invariance_momentum} by restricting each of the components $p_i^{u_k}(0)$ to the linear subspace $\text{Span}(\{u_i^{(\ell)}(0)\}_{\ell\neq k})^{\perp}$.
-Lastly, as in Section \ref{ssec:frame_compression}, all kernel summation and differentiation operations appearing in both the varifold fidelity terms and Hamiltonian equations are coded in CUDA using the KeOps library \shortcite{libkp}.
+For the numerical ODE integration steps of lines 2 and 4, we use a standard RK4 scheme with regular time samples in $[0,1]$, where we typically take $T=15$ time steps in most of the experiments that we present in the next section.
+Note that one can easily replace the RK4 scheme by even higher order or adaptive step methods although in practice we have found this to be unnecessary for the types of ODEs involved here.
+The optimization update in line 6 follows the limited memory BFGS algorithm, specifically the implementation provided by the HANSO library \cite{hanso}.
+One can further take additional advantage of the dimensionality reduction provided by Proposition \ref{prop:invariance_momentum} by restricting each of the components $p_i^{u_k}(0)$ to the linear subspace $\text{Span}(\{u_i^{(\ell)}(0)\}_{\ell\neq k})^{\perp}$.
+Lastly, as in Section \ref{ssec:frame_compression}, all kernel summation and differentiation operations appearing in both the varifold fidelity terms and Hamiltonian equations are coded in CUDA using the KeOps library \cite{libkp}.
+The full implementation of the varifold approximation and diffeomorphic registration approach is available at \url{https://github.com/charoncode/Var_LDDMM} together with the scripts and data of some of the simulations presented in the next section.